AmazeeLabs/silverback-mono/packages/composer/drupal/cypress/README.md

 1. `package.json`: If a test suite contains a `package.json` file, its dependencies and additional settings will be merged into the global package that is automatically maintained in `drupal-cypress-environment`.
 2. `integration`: The actual tests and implementations.
+Tests can be written in plain javascript (`*.test.js` files) or Gherkin (`*.feature` files).
-The modules uses the [Cucumber preprocessor] for Cypress in `nonGlobalStepDefinitions` mode.
+   To process the latter, the modules uses the [Cucumber preprocessor] for Cypress in `nonGlobalStepDefinitions` mode.
 This means that test specifications are written in `*.feature` files and implementations in arbitrary `*.js` files stored in a directory with the same name as the `*.feature` file.
 Please refer to the [Cucumber preprocessor] documentation for a lot more details on test organisation.
 3. `steps`: This directory will be scanned for `*.js` files that contain global step definitions.
 These are available to all scenarios.
 Not just within the current suites `integration` folder, but also to other test suites.
 This can be used to share common steps defined by a Drupal module.
-4. `plugins/index.js`: This file will be automatically added to Cypress plugin system and allows to add additional extensions that are not covered out of the box by this module.
+4. `plugins/index.js`: This file will be automatically added to Cypress plugin system and allows adding additional extensions that are not covered out of the box by this module.
 5. `support/index.js`: That's the entry point for anything that would go into Cypress notion of `support` files.
 Here, for example, test suites can share